Combinatorial quantization of 4d 2-Chern-Simons theory II: Quantum invariants of higher ribbons in $D^4$: Higher-algebra of dense 2-holonomies/2-monodromies

 This isomorphism $\beta$ witnesses the equivalence between the two valid ways of constructing holonomy-dense 2-graph states in $\C_q(\mathbb{G}^{\Gamma_+})$; since the deformed products of 2-graph states are used in the construction, the data of the interchanger $\beta$ will also depend on $q$.
 We say $\C_q(\mathbb{G}^{\Gamma_+})$ \textbf{holonomy-dense} if the above functors $\C_q(\mathbb{G}^{\coprod_{i=1}^4\Delta_i})^+\rightarrow \C_q(\mathbb{G}^{\Gamma_+})$ are equivalences.

-As such, the decomposition given in \textbf{Proposition \ref{basisdecomp}} for holonomy-dense 2-graph states $\C_q(\mathbb{G}^\Gamma)$ is in fact in general not unique \textit{on-the-nose}.
-They are only uniquely-defined up to the interchanger natural isomorphisms $\beta_{\Gamma_+}$ on each subgraph $\Gamma_+\subset\Gamma$ of the form described above.

 \begin{rmk} Another geometric interpretation of the subgraph $\Gamma_+$ is the following.
-Consider a graph $\Gamma\subset\Sigma$ embedded in a 3d manifold $\Sigma$, and two other dsjoint 2-cells $C,C'\subset\Sigma$ in general position.
-Suppose they intersect $\Gamma$ transversally, then their intersections $\Gamma\cap C\cap C'$ forms a "cross", which is precsiely what the internal tree $E'$ of the glued edges in $\Gamma_+$ look like.
+Consider a graph $\Gamma\subset\Sigma$ embedded in a 3d manifold $\Sigma$, and two other dsjoint 2-cells $C,C'\subset\Sigma$ in general position, such that their transversal intersection $\Gamma\cap C\cap C'$ forms a "cross".
+This cross is precisely what the internal tree $E'$ of the glued edges in $\Gamma_+$ looks like.
 As such, the data $\beta$ can also be interpreted as a witnesses for \textit{triple intersections} of surfaces in $\Sigma$.
-The fact that higher-gauge theories in 4d can detect triple intersections was noted in \cite{PUTROV2017254,Chen1:2025?}. \end{rmk}
+The fact that higher-gauge theories in 4d can detect triple intersections was also noted in \cite{PUTROV2017254}. \end{rmk}